Table of Contents:

 -

-Hip circumference: measurement around the widest part of the hips.
+Hip circumference: measure around the widest part of the hips.

-Use a flexible tape measure, keep it horizontal and don’t tighten too much.
-Note your measurements in a notebook so you can refer to them for your next projects.
+Use a flexible tape measure, keep it horizontal, and don’t pull too tight.
+Write down your measurements in a notebook to refer to for your future projects.

 Read the pattern’s size chart

-Each pattern includes a size chart showing the exact measurements corresponding to each size.
+Each pattern includes a size chart showing the exact measurements for each size.
 To choose well:

 -